-The following is an edited transcription of a panel discussion on September 26, 2008, at the Desiring God National Conference, where the messages in this book were originally delivered.
+The following is an edited transcript of a panel discussion on September 26, 2008, at the Desiring God National Conference.
 Justin Taylor’s questions are in bold.

 John, was there anything in particular from Sinclair’s message that stood out to you as something you need or want to apply personally to your life?
 What convicted you?
 And then, Mark, you can answer the same.